College (2000 film): Reception

 Idlebrain.com rated the film 3 out of 5, stating, "This film is a neat film sans too much vulgarity.
 Best recommended for the college youth."
 Andhra Today reviewed College as a short but sweet love story with good entertainment, highlighting the director's clever handling of suspense and the popular song "Maayadari Mysamma" as a standout.
+Andhra Online also rated the film 3 out of 5 stars and wrote, "The film, College is based on the consummate screenplay and has no particular story line to narrate".